Admission to Graduate Pharmacology Programs

 Applicants to the Ph.D. program must hold an appropriate Master's degree, or its equivalent, from a recognized university, with an average of at least B+ in their graduate degree courses.

 All students, once enrolled, will have their research ability and potential for their particular program of study reviewed after completion of one year.
 In the case of Ph.D. students, the review will also include a recommendation from the Supervisory Committee to the Graduate Education Committee (GEC).

-Highly-qualified applicants may apply directly to the Ph.D. program provided that they hold an appropriate bachelor's degree, or its equivalent, from a recognized university, with a final year average of at least an A- (80%-84%), based on a full year of relevant senior-level courses, where at least 80% of the course load is composed of 3rd- or 4th-year level courses, and have demonstrated strong research potential.
+Highly-qualified applicants who have demonstrated strong research potential may apply directly to the Ph.D. program provided that they hold an appropriate bachelor's degree, or its equivalent, from a recognized university.
+Applicants must achieve a final year average of at least an A- (80-84%), based on a full year of relevant senior-level courses, where at least 80% of the course load is composed of 3rd- or 4th-year level courses.

 These requirements apply to all applicants who obtained their degrees outside of Canada, regardless of their citizenship.

 International applicants are eligible to apply after their degree has been conferred unless they are in the process of completing degrees at institutions in Canada or the US.

 Exceptional international applicants to the thesis-based M.Sc. and Ph.D. degree programs will be considered for nomination for the Connaught Scholarship.
 Due to the early scholarship deadline, applicants who wish to be considered for nomination must meet the February application deadline.

 DETERMINE YOUR ELIGIBILITY: